spryker/spryker-shop-core/Bundles/ProductDetailPage/src/SprykerShop/Yves/ProductDetailPage/Theme/default/components/molecules/variant/README.md

 # variant (molecule)

-Shows a drop-down with product variants as options in it.
-Reloads a page when the option is changed.
+Shows a drop-down menu with product variants as options in it.
+Reloads page when an option is changed.

 ## Code sample